Help for Couples Blog

 Whereas it’s nice to share common interests there are many other determinants that will likely dictate whether your relationship prospers.
 What happens when you like to read and your partner would rather stream TV programs?
 What if you’re more of a homebody and your mate prefers to go out?
 What about exercise and fitness?
 Is she a gym rat and you’re more of a couch potato?
 Certainly struggling to find things in common can pose challenges but need they be deal breakers, an unclimbable wall or a chasm too wide to bridge?
 Well, it depends.

 Let’s take physical fitness as an example.
 What do you do if you both just disagree or just prioritize it differently?
 Is it true that couples that sweat together, stay together?
-Well, there is External link opens in new tab or windowresearch that does suggest that jointly participating in physical activity leaves both partners more satisfied in their relationship.
+Well, there is research that does suggest that jointly participating in physical activity leaves both partners more satisfied in their relationship.
 Makes sense but what if that just isn’t you?

 First, you both need to recognize whether or not your difference(s) registers as a deal breaker—a consistently divisive impact on your relationship.
 If not, then talking and negotiating a solution is much more plausible.
 For example, leave the more strenuous activities to the adventurer and instead agree on active outings that both of you can enjoy together.
 Discussing your differences and not simply ignoring them goes a long way in finding a happier middle ground.